seek4science/seek/tech/upgrading.md

 after upgrading from ruby 2.1.6 to ruby 2.1.7

+If you have problems, you may need to upgrade and reinstall the Passenger Phusion modules (if unsure there no harm in doing so).

-Please read [Installing SEEK in a production environment](install-production.html) for more details about setting up Apache.
+Please read [Installing SEEK in a production environment](install-production.html) for more details about setting up Apache and installing the module.

 ## Earlier upgrade notes